hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/021_pratyahara_and_dharana.md

 ## PRATYAHARA AND DHARANA

-The next step is called Pratyâhâra.
+The next step is called Pratyāhāra.
 What is this?
 You know how perceptions come.
 First of all there are the external instruments, then the internal organs acting in the body through the brain centres, and there is the mind.
 When these come together and attach themselves to